+This is our most frequently asked question.
 We have quite a few inquiries from people that would like to know how to start their own fish farm.
 Here at Freshwater Farms of Ohio, we offer consulting services.
 Unfortunately, our services don’t really come into play until your new fish farm is at the commercial level.
 First, you will need a feasability study to assess your specific situation, resources and help in finding the economical approach that is right for your particular needs.
 We recommend that you do a lot of research and join some associations that will help align you with the resources to get you started.

 Here are some important resources:

 1) www.aquanic.org (Aquaculture Network Information Center)

 2) Contact aquaculture extension personnel, Matthew Smith, at Ohio State University: firstname.lastname@example.org

 3) Contact and join the Ohio Aquaculture Association for informative workshops and networking.

 4) Become a member of the Ohio Aquaculture Association.

 We started our new 1/4 ac pond 8-04 with:

 1/2 gal minnows

 120 hybrid blue gill